wilsonmar/wilsonmar.github.io/_posts/2023-01-09-contributing.md

    * <strong>Discussion</strong> for issues that can be non-issues, and encompass best practices, or plans for the future.
    * <strong>Quick</strong> for small issues, that should be able to be fixed quickly.
 Normally these issues don't stay around for very long.
    * <strong>To check</strong> for issues that may not be reproducible, or have not been vetted by a team member.
-   * </strong>Workaround known</strong> for issues have had their solutions discussed, but have yet to be implemented.
+   * <strong>Workaround known</strong> for issues have had their solutions discussed, but have yet to be implemented.
    * <strong>Easy First Step</strong> for issues that are great issues to get started with.
 They tend to stick around for a while.
 We want people to feel like there's always somewhere you can start.
   <br /><br />